vangshirley/JavaScript-Projects/README.md

 # JavaScript-Projects
 Hello, my name is Shirley and I am UX/UI Designer student at the Tech Academy in Portland, OR.
-These are Javascript projects from various assignments.
+These are Javascript projects from various assignments from basic functions, and slideshows.
 Please check out my HTML and CSS Portfolio for more.

 Here are a few main projects I've worked on: